ferenckata/SQSeminarPaper/manuscript.md

 Let us not forget that academia comes from a different place than where agile was developed.
 The Agile Manifesto was written against "bureaucracy, infantilization, and sense of futility" [@{https://logicmag.io/clouds/agile-and-the-long-crisis-of-software/}].
 In academic software development the agile practices would in fact be a more stringent approach than current practices.
-For example, it would include writing down requirements in form of user stories, plan a minimal viable product, plan an initial architecture, and divide the project into tasks.
+For example, it would include writing down requirements in form of user stories, plan a minimal viable product, and divide the project into tasks.
 This is important, because most literature pictures agile as management style free from traditional management.
-We should not forget that ad-hoc coding does not comply with agile, and we cannot use it as an excuse to continue our current practices.
 The agile system assumes that software engineering professionals seek to find the best approaches, and are well-equipped to make good decisions on their own - when faced with shifting requirements and complex code base [@{https://logicmag.io/clouds/agile-and-the-long-crisis-of-software/}].
 Additionally, the lack of top-to-bottom management, architects and system analysts in academic software development put even more responsibility on the individual developer.
 As noted in previous sections, current scientific software developer education does not necessarily cover these elements [@doi:10.1109/CSEET.2009.44].